Monday, February 12, 2018

 Removal: Open glove box door, remove inside box insert.
 Unplug fan resistor wires, disconnect control cables from door levers (only the ones that come in from the dash).
 Remove the defroster duct flexible hose from the top of the box.
 Go under the hood.
 Disconnect the wire from the blower motor, heater hoses.
 Remove the nuts from the studs that hold the box to the firewall, don't forget the one behind the valve cover.
 Go inside the Jeep, pull the box back and may have to tilt it down in the rear a little to clear the firewall.
 I had mine out in about 15 minutes.

-When I reinstalled mine, I put a self-tapping screw into the motor mounting flange with a ground wire attached to it.
-This way I knew the Blazer motor had a good clean ground.
+When I reinstalled mine, I put a self-tapping screw into the blower motor mounting flange and ran a wire from that over to one of the heater mounting studs at the firewall.

 Disassembly